Talent Acquisition Strategies: Hiring for the Future

 If we are honest, being an employer doesn’t mean the same thing as it did even 5 years ago.
 The gig economy ushered into place by companies like Uber have completely flipped the job market on its head.
 Jobs are different, work is different, the tools people use to get work are different, and job seekers’ attitudes about work is different.
 Only two things have stayed the same.
 The idea that someone gets paid a set dollar amount in exchange for their time to do something for someone else and, of course, taxes.

 So, how will you approach being an employer in the coming decade?
+What are the talent acquisition strategies you need to adopt?

 Pick appropriate solutions, service providers and consultants